DRIVER-EU/test-bed-design/doc/introduction.md

 3. EVALUATION PHASE:

-   Based on the recorded observations and collected data during the Trial, the solutions are evaluated with the participants, leading to a good appreciation of how the selected solutions have contributed to solving the problems.
+   Based on the recorded observations and collected data (screenshots of running applications, messages sent, actions and decisions taken) during the Trial, the solutions are evaluated with the participants, leading to a good appreciation of how the selected solutions have contributed to solving the problems.

 ![Test-bed environment](img/test-bed-environment.jpg)